GINTARE07/PDA_testing/part_1_docs/testing_task_1.md

       return True
     else
       return False
-# second return after else should be None, not false and in the same level of indentation as "if"(no "else" needed )
+# second return after else should in the same level of indentation as "if"(no "else" needed )

   dif highest_card(self, card1 card2): #missing semicolon between card1 and card2. # Also "def" not "dif";